Visnes/windows-reinstall-guide/after.md

    iex "& { $(irm https://aka.ms/install-powershell.ps1) } -UseMSI"
    ```

+   > 💡 **Why do this?**
+   > The Powershell that comes with Windows is not the newest version, so you use this to install it.
+This will install the newest PowerShell into Program Files.

 ## Configure Windows Terminal
    1. In Windows Terminal click CTRL + ,
    2. Go To PowerShell (left side) and change location to